Mobile Health Clinics: Transforming the health landscape for rural women in Malawi

 Maternal and neonatal mortality remain stubbornly high in Malawi, with progress stalled as long distances to healthcare facilities keep many pregnant women from accessing the skilled antenatal care that can prevent fatal complications.
 This barrier of distance to healthcare is particularly acute in the large, rural district of Mangochi.

-During antenatal visits, GAIA’s skilled staff provide essential antenatal services: monitor clients’ weight, hemoglobin and urine levels; provide malaria prophylaxis; test for syphilis, HIV, and Hepatitis-B; screen for tuberculosis and gestational diabetes; check the fetal heartbeat; and provide tetanus vaccine.
+During antenatal visits, GAIA’s skilled staff provide essential antenatal services: monitor clients’ weight, hemoglobin and urine levels; provide malaria prophylaxis; test for syphilis, HIV, and Hepatitis-B; screen for tuberculosis and gestational diabetes; check the fetal heartbeat; and vaccinate for tetanus.
+Clients who test positive for HIV are immediately connected to treatment in order to prevent mother-to-child transmission.

-These services are filling a clear need: in 2024, GAIA’s Mangochi clinics have provided almost 2400 antenatal visits to date (more than double the number provided the previous year) and more than 86,000 total clinic visits.
+These services are filling a clear need: in 2024, GAIA’s Mangochi clinics provided almost 2700 antenatal visits (more than double the number provided the previous year) and more than 92,000 total clinic visits.
 One month after launch in May of this year, the newest Mangochi clinic had as many clients as the other two clinics – clear evidence of the demand for community-based health services in these rural communities.

-Esther, a 26 year old mother of two, living in Sosola village, 15 kilometers away from the only health center providing antenatal care in the remote area illustrates the importance of community-based care.
-During her previous pregnancies, Esther did not have her first antenatal visit until the 6th and 7th months of pregnancy due to prohibitive cost of transportation to the nearest health facility.
+Esther, a 26 year old mother of two, living in Sosola village, 15 kilometers away from the only health center providing antenatal care in this remote area, illustrates the importance of community-based care.
+During her previous two pregnancies, Esther could not start antenatal care until the third trimester due to the prohibitive cost of transportation to the nearest health facility.
 During this third pregnancy, she started antenatal care in her first trimester at the GAIA mobile clinic which opened near her home.
+Early review of GAIA’s 2024 antenatal care data supports this anecdote, showing that 56% of pregnant GAIA clients initiated ANC in the first trimester compared to only 36% at district health facilities.
+Early initiation of antenatal care is critical for identifying and preventing pregnancy-related complications and improving mothers and their babies’ health outcomes.

 Esther expressed her relief and gratitude for the clinics, noting “Now I don’t need to travel long distances to the health facility and I go back home in time to carry out other household chores.”
 And with antenatal care integrated within primary care at GAIA mobile clinics, she can take care of her two other children’s health needs in the same visit.